vishvAsa/vedAH_sAma/kauthumam/sUtram/drAhyAyaNaH/khAdira-gRhyam/sarvASh_TIkAH/2/4/23_mahAvyAhRtIshchaikaikashaH.md

 <details><summary>Oldenberg</summary>

-23. And the word Om.
+22. And the Mahāvyāhr̥tis, one by one,
 </details>